 Now for the first value it will show you total salary and for the second column it will show you the average salary and for the third column, it show the count.
 The final table will look something like this

 Your report is ready.
 With few drag-drops clicks, you can prepare a report which normally takes not more than 10 seconds.
 That’s why most of the professionals prefer working with a pivot table.

-Just scroll this quick pivot table tutorial and follow the same steps:
+Just scroll this quick pivot tables tutorial and follow the same steps:

 Now, this time, my division will be in row section, the rating will be in column section and name field will be in value section.

-I think that this is enough for a basic Pivot table, Learn more basic in our free online excel course
+I think that this is enough for a basic Pivot table.

 Now will talk about the Grouping Data features of the pivot table.
 This technique of grouping numbers, dates and text are not similar to a grouping of data by using data tab.
 This is something different.